-Home to the Great Bear Rainforest, this area’s remote solitude and wild beauty has long drawn artists, photographers, naturalists and travellers looking for big adventures and the freshest of seafood.
-Whether you want to fish, hike, bike, ocean kayak, take a wildlife eco-tour, soak in the hot springs or just enjoy the natural splendour, you will be treated to wonders that are found few places on earth.
+Home to the Great Bear Rainforest, the wild, rugged beauty of British Columbia's central coast draws artists, photographers, naturalists, scientists and travellers - all in pursuit of their passion, adventure, plus the freshest of seafood.
+Whether you come to fish, hike, bike, ocean kayak, take a wildlife eco-tour, soak in the hot springs or just enjoy the natural splendour, you will be treated to wonders that are found few places on earth.

 The mist-draped coastline of the Pacific is lined with towering, snow-crowned peaks, massive ice fields and some of the world's longest fjords.
-Old-growth stands of cedar and spruce cover the land, and rich salmon streams weave through the valley bottoms, providing food for the magnificent creatures that inhabit the coast – killer whales, eagles, marine wolves and bears, including the mysterious white Spirit Bear, or Kermode.
+Old-growth stands of cedar and spruce cover the land, and rich, salmon-filled streams weave through the valley basins, providing food for the magnificent creatures that inhabit the Coast - killer whales, eagles, marine wolves and bears, including the mysterious white Spirit Bear, or Kermode.

-Fishing enthusiasts flock to lodges with an impressive history of producing some of the largest salmon in the world, while giant halibut weighing up to 91kg/200lb cruise the floor of the inlets; and near the reefs, ling cod weighing up to 27kg/59.5lb can be caught.
+Fishing enthusiasts flock to lodges with an impressive history of producing some of the largest salmon in the world, while giant halibut cruise the floor of the inlets; and near the reefs, ling cod weighing up to 27kg/59.5lb can be caught.

-Long before white explorers arrived in the Great Bear Rainforest, First Nations of the central coast thrived, living off both land and ocean and trading with interior tribes.
-Approximately two thirds of the Coast's population today is First Nation.
+Long before white explorers arrived in the Great Bear Rainforest, First Nations of the central coast thrived, living off both land and ocean, and trading with interior tribes.
+Approximately two-thirds of the Coast's population today is First Nation.
 In Bella Coola, the Nuxalk (nu-halk) are well known for the carvings, masks, and paintings that can be seen throughout the valley and they welcome you to experience British Columbia's majestic Central Coast.